Call4Cloud | MMP-C | Autopilot | Device Preparation

 (Exception from HRESULT: 0x80070005 (E_ACCESSDENIED))

-If that’s the case, there could be a proxy configured.
+If that’s the case, a proxy could be configured.
 Please make sure you can access this URL from the device that is experiencing the issue

 http://enterpriseregistration.windows.net